Skip to content

 Key Takeaways

-- Westinghouse offers nearly twice as many models (54 vs 29), providing more options across wattage classes and fuel types.
+• Westinghouse offers nearly twice the catalog size (54 models vs 29), providing more options for different needs.

 Top Model Matchups